gregorriegler/csharp-refactoring-tools/process/refactor.md

 To increase Cohesion:
-- Move variable declarations as close as possible to where they are used
+- Move variable declarations closer to where they are used, this does not mean to inline

 To Reduce Coupling:
 - Avoid booleans as arguments.